Why choose ExpressVPN

 In 2017, one of the company's servers was used to delete information related to a Russian ambassador assasination.
 Despite the server being seized and searched, no information was found.
 The company used this as an example to show that its level of privacy was superb.
 It did recognise that it can be used negatively but also stated it still stands for our right to privacy and freedom online.

 At the time of publishing ExpressVPN sports an impressive 3,000 servers that span 94 countries and 160 locations across the planet.
+ExpressVPN passed a comprehensive build verification by PwC as of October 2020 which concluded privacy has been improved even further to reduce the opportunity of malware or attacks into its clients.

 Pricing and plans